PeterEB/coap-shepherd/README.md

 *************************************************
 <a name="API_observe"></a>
 ### cnode.observe(path[, callback])
 Start observing a Resource on the Client Device.
 [TBD] Support Object and Object Instance observation.
+[TODO] You should support Object Instance observation.
+And just say that you don't support the observation on an Object at this moment.

 **Arguments:**